Adventure of a Lifetime: Synopsis

 The CGI animated video features a group of chimpanzees that come across a Beats Pill speaker under a pile of leaves.
-The primates then discover the power of music and form a band that resembles the band members.
+The primates then discover the power of music and form a band that resembles the members of Coldplay.

 The video begins with a similar layout with Coldplay's 2011 music video, "Paradise".
 As it opens, four chimpanzees (played by the band members) are sitting in a forest.
-The opening verses begin after a chimpanzee (played by Jonny Buckland) finds a portable speaker under a pile of leaves.
+The opening verses begin after a chimpanzee (played by Jonny Buckland) finds a Beats Pill speaker under a pile of leaves.
 Another chimpanzee (played by Chris Martin) listens to the music and calls the rest of the group (played by Guy Berryman and Will Champion) to gather.
 It then slaps its chest and jumps to a path inside the forest alone.

 The character sings the song and swings on the willow tree vines.
 Then, the four chimpanzees dance together during the chorus.
 After the chorus, they find an electric guitar, a bass and a drum set.
 The chimpanzees bang on the instruments before they realize their proper use.
 The characters play the instruments and form an "ape band".
 Buckland's character gains a hat and Berryman's gains an earring.

 During the bridge of the song, the band is surrounded by other chimpanzees (also played by the band).
 The rest of the video features the dance movements of the other chimpanzees and the performance of the ape band.
 At the end of the video, Martin's character climbs up to a tree and overlooks the view of the forest which also features some Indian temples, a reference to the Indian inspiration of the associated album, A Head Full of Dreams.